gpeterson406/Greenwood_Book/_book/01-preface.md

 quickly -- it takes years (sorry!) even if you know the statistical methods being used.
 We will try to keep all your interactions with R code in a similar code format and that should help you in learning how to use R as we move through various methods.
-We will also usually provide you with example code.
+We will also often provide you with example code.
 Everyone that learns R starts with copying other people's code and then making changes for specific applications -- so expect to go back to examples from the text and focus on learning how to modify that code to work for your particular data set.
 Only